-- 24. The council ensures that decision makers receive objective and rigorous analysis of a variety of options, indicating how intended outcomes would be achieved and highlighting associated risks, to secure best value regardless of the service delivery method.
-Two examples are the Cabinet reports in January 2019 on: - - (a) The County Durham Plan Pre-Submission Draft; and - (b) Durham History Centre Next Steps. - 25.
-A range of controls have been implemented for the council's commercial companies and joint venture arrangements, appropriate to the specific entity, to ensure that effective governance arrangements are established and maintained.
-Examples include: - (a) Contributing to the attainment of the company's business objectives by providing strategic and financial guidance to ensure that the company's financial commitments are met, to ensure the sound financial management and control of the Company's business, and to support future growth of the company. - (b) Provision of a Finance Director or Chief Financial Officer. - (c) Requiring annual reports on operations and performance to be brought to the council, as a shareholder, through Corporate Management Team and, where considered necessary, Cabinet. - (d) Financial management support to ensure that annual accounts are prepared and submitted appropriately with HMRC and Companies House, and that they are independently audited.

-26. The Medium Term Financial Plan 2019 - 2023 (MTFP) was approved by the council in February 2019.
+- 34. The Council ensures that decision makers receive objective and rigorous analysis of a variety of options, indicating how intended outcomes would be achieved and highlighting associated risks, to secure best value regardless of the service delivery method.
+Two examples are the Cabinet reports in January 2019 on: - - (a) The County Durham Plan Pre-Submission Draft; and - (b) Durham History Centre Next Steps. - (c) Review of School Provision Wolsingham School & Sixth Form - (d) Mainstream Primary and Secondary Formula Funding 2020-21 - (e) Options for the future of the two schools that constitute the Durham Federation - 35.
+In February 2020, in response to a request for analysis and insight into the impact of welfare reform and austerity, Cabinet considered a report which provided key messages and selected analyses for County Durham for the Index of Deprivation 2019 from the Ministry of Housing, Communities and Local Government.
+Members were concerned with the increased levels of deprivation, and wider analysis will be undertaken of the impact on vulnerable residents, including struggling families and children living in poverty, and communities. - 36.A range of controls have been implemented for the Council's commercial companies and joint venture arrangements, appropriate to the specific entity, to ensure that effective governance arrangements are established and maintained.
+Examples include: - - (a) Contributing to the attainment of the company's business objectives by providing strategic and financial guidance to ensure that the company's financial commitments are met, to ensure the sound financial management and control of the Company's business, and to support future growth of the company. - (b) Provision of a Finance Director or Chief Financial Officer. - (c) Requiring annual reports on operations and performance to be brought to the Council, as a shareholder, through Corporate Management Team and, where considered necessary, Cabinet. - (d) Financial management support to ensure that annual accounts are prepared and submitted appropriately with HMRC and Companies House, and that they are independently audited. - 37.
+The Medium Term Financial Plan 2020/21 to 2023/24 (MTFP) was approved by the Council in February 2020.
 This provides a financial framework associated with the Council Plan that enables members and officers to ensure policy initiatives can be planned for delivery within available resources and can be aligned to priority outcomes.
 It also enables the continued provision of value for money (VFM).
-The key risk facing the council continues to be the challenge of managing unprecedented budget reductions in the current period of economic austerity.
+The key risk facing the Council continues to be the challenge of managing unprecedented budget reductions in the current period of economic austerity.
 To meet this challenge, a comprehensive schedule of savings targets has been programmed to achieve the necessary savings to enable us to deliver a balanced budget and MTFP.